 In the event that you receive an alternative publication offer, or otherwise wish to request that the Law Review either expedite consideration of your article or that your article be withdrawn from consideration, please use our expedite/withdraw form.

-Please address any additional questions about the submissions process to Adam Amir, Senior Articles Editor for Volume 67, at email@example.com.
+Please address any additional questions about the submissions process to Grady Jung, Senior Articles Editor for Volume 68, at firstname.lastname@example.org.
 Please do not e-mail submissions to this address.

 - Web page addresses and e-mail addresses turn into links automatically.